-- ➤ See Configuration Mode Data Format found on page 55 for examples of the multi-word data format used when programming the Starting Speed. - ➤ Hybrid Control Gain controls the "stiffness" of the shaft at zero speed when using the Hybrid Control feature.
-With a higher gain setting, the SD4840E2 will increase the motor current more quickly to compensate for shaft loading. - ➤ Changes to the Idle Current only take effect at the end of the first move after re-configuration. - ➤ You should start with Current Loop Gain setting of 5 for all AMCI motors and can adjust the setting from there based on your system requirements.
-Refer to the Current Loop Gain section on page 39 for additional information.
+- See Configuration Mode Data Format found on page 55 for examples of the multi-word data format used when programming the Starting Speed. - > Changes to the Idle Current only take effect at the end of the first move after re-configuration. - ➤ You should start with Current Loop Gain setting of 5 for all AMCI motors and can adjust the setting from there based on your system requirements.
+Refer to the Current Loop Gain section on page 40 for additional information.